FAQs

 Supporting the New Eyes Mission

-In 2022, New Eyes launched Azimuth, our private line of premium eyewear to support our mission.
-Glasses purchased from Azimuth directly provide revenue for New Eyes to accomplish our mission.
-For every Azimuth eyewear purchase, two people in need in the United States receive free prescription glasses from New Eyes.
+In 2022, New Eyes launched our private line of premium eyewear to support our mission.
+Glasses purchased from Azimuth directly provide revenue for New Eyes to accomplish our mission (no donations to 3rd party organizations here!).
+All proceeds from Azimuth purchases go to provide new eyeglasses for low-income children and adults across the United States.

 Shipping & Returns

-We offer free shipping on all orders!
+We offer free shipping on all orders over $99.99!
 We use USPS and UPS.

 At this time, we do not offer expedited shipping.
 We offer free standard shipping on all orders.